tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 ![1.0 Only Active](./assets/one_active_deploy.png)

 Now that you have taken down the bad deployment and ensured no users will encounter any errors, you can get a new image from the engineering team.
-So while your users are still experiencing a bit of lag in load times, at least they are not experiencing any outright errors.
+So while your users are still experiencing a bit of lag in load times, at least they are not experiencing constant errors.

 With the failure of version `1.1`, word of a new useable and tested image from the engineering team has been quickly handed down.
 Again, they have provided a new manifest, but you will still need to update the version number.
 If you do not update the version numbers, you will not receive proper data about this specific version you are about to deploy.
 Remember, Datadog Deployment tracking relies on the reserved  `version` tag, and if it is not properly updated you will not receive relevant data for this new deployment.